ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ![Example of Temporary Variable](../fig/parfor_classification_temporary.svg)

-In the above code example, the variable ~T~ is set to an 1XN vectir.
+In the above code example, the variable `T` is set to a 1 by N vector.
 Note that the entire variable is being assigned a vector.
 To be considered a temporary variable, it is not enough to set just some elements in the array, for example this is *not* sufficient: `INCORRECT(i,:) = zeros(1,N);`

 Other loop variables are used in some way before and after the loop.
 They all must be initialized before the loop starts to differentiate them from temporary variables.